 AppSheet does not provide native audit logging at the application interaction level.
 The platform logs application creation and configuration changes but not individual record views or edits.
 Organizations requiring detailed audit trails must implement application-level logging using AppSheet’s scripting capabilities.

+The audit fix.
 Verify your Google Workspace BAA includes Gemini coverage.
 Document Gemini acceptable use requirements in security awareness training materials.
 Assess whether client-side encryption is warranted beyond standard server-side encryption.
 Inventory all AppSheet applications in the admin console and verify BAA coverage for each data source.
 Configure application access using Workspace groups limiting access to authorized workforce members.
 Include AI tools and custom applications in your annual HIPAA Security Rule risk assessment.

 Frequently Asked Questions